dib-lab/khmer/doc/user/choosing-table-sizes.rst

 too small.

-Life is a bit more complicated than this, however, because some scripts -- load-into-counting and load-graph -- keep ancillary information that will consume memory beyond this table data structure.
+Life is a bit more complicated than this, however, because some scripts -- load-into-countgraph and load-into-nodegraph -- keep ancillary information that will consume memory beyond this table data structure.
 So if you run out of memory, decrease the table size.